A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Memory Evolution and Optimization Policies

+Prompt-driven memory optimization refers to inference-time strategies that use prompting, reflection, or summarization to manage memory without modifying model parameters, distinguishing it from fine-tuning (\S\ref{sec:fine-tuning}) and reinforcement learning (\S\ref{sec:reinforcement_learning}).
 This paradigm parameterizes the memory policy as natural language prompts.
 The agent executes these prompts to determine when to access, modify, or prune memory.
 The primary advantages of this approach include the elimination of expensive model fine-tuning and the high interpretability of the policy.
-We further categorize this paradigm into Static Prompt-based Control and Prompting Optimization.
+We further categorize this paradigm into Static Prompt-based Control~(\S\ref{sec:static_prompt}) and Dynamic Prompt-based Control~(\S\ref{sec:dynamic_prompt}).